damianhakert/damianhakert.github.io/source/jobs/production-engineer/index.html.md

 title: "Production Engineer"
 ---

-A production engineer is a developer with deep knowledge of some parts of the stack, whether it be networking, or the Linux kernel, or even a specific interest in scaling and algorithms.
+A production engineer is a developer with who thinks deeply about systems and how they behave in the wild.
+Whether it be networking, or the Linux kernel, or even a specific interest in scaling, algorithms, or distributed systems.

-It could also be seen as any systems engineer who aims to code themselves out of a job by automating all the things.
+It could also be seen as a systems engineer who aims to code themselves out of a job by automating all the things, learning to leverage great development practices like TDD or continous integration (to start with).

-By becoming a production engineer you could be:
+## As a production engineer you will:

+* Be on a PagerDuty rotation to respond to GitLab.com availability incidents and Provide support for service engineers with customer incidents.
+* Use your oncall rotation to prevent pages from ever happening.
+* Manage our infrastructure with Chef, Terraform and Kubernetes.
+* Make monitoring and alerting alert on symptoms and not on outages.
+* [Document every action](https://gitlab.com/gitlab-com/runbooks) so your learnings turn in repeatable actions and then on automation.
+* Improve the deployment process to make it as boring as possible.
+* Design, build and maintain core infrastructure pieces that allow GitLab scaling to support hundred of thousands of concurrent users.
+* Debug production issues across services and levels of the stack.
+* Plan the growth of GitLab's infrastructure.
+* Ship every solution into the GitLab-CE and EE package as a default.

+## You may be a fit to this role if you:

+* Think about systems - edge cases, failure modes, behaviors, specific implementations.
+* Know your way around linux and the Unix Shell.
+* Have an interest in distributed systems and a solid understanding of how modern web stacks are built, and why.
+* Know what is the use of config management systems like Chef (the one we use)
+* Have strong programing skills - Ruby and/or Go (for operations and infrastructure projects respectively)
+* Have a sense for scale either.
+* Hold yourself to a high bar when working in production environments.
+* Have an urge to collaborate and communicate asynchronously.
+* Have a proactive, go-for-it attitude.
+When you see something broken, you can't help but fix it.
+* Have an urgency for delivering quickly and iterating fast.
+* You share our [values](/handbook/#values), and work in accordance with those values.

+## Projects you could work on:

 * Building a distributed system like [Gitaly](https://gitlab.com/gitlab-org/gitaly)
 * Coding infrastructure automation with [Chef](https://gitlab.com/gitlab-cookbooks/)